gsasansol/GirlScript-Asansol/components/articles/artificial-intelligence/artificial-intelligence.markdown

 These subfields make use of AI algorithms to provide classifications or predictions based on the input data provided.
-They have improved the quality and usage experience of multiple expert systems and made it easier to create them as well.
+They have improved the quality and user experience of multiple expert systems and made it easier to create them as well.

 #### Two types of Artificial Intelligence exist:

--   #### [Weak AI]{.ul}: Although termed as weak, weak AI is actually used to power most of the prevalent encounters with AI in the modern world.
-They are AI geared towards a specific task, and include applications such as Siri, etc.
+-   #### [Weak AI]{.ul}: Although termed as weak, weak AI is used to power most of the prevalent encounters with AI in the modern world.
+They are AI geared toward a specific task and include applications such as Siri, etc.

 -   #### [Strong AI]{.ul}: This type consists of AGI (Artificial General Intelligence) and ASI (Artificial Super Intelligence).
 AGI is an AI system that's equivalent to human systems.
 ASI is an AI system that far exceeds human intelligence and can be categorized as exponentially growing in its intelligence levels.
-Strong AI are currently theoretical in nature.
+Strong AI is currently theoretical.

 ## **Machine Learning**

-A computer is said to be learning from **Experiences** with respect to some class of **Tasks** if its performance in a given task improves with the Experience.
+A computer is said to be learning from **Experiences** concerning some class of **Tasks** if its performance in a given task improves with the Experience.
 For example, consider a computer playing chess.
 The performance metric to be measured can be the percentage of chess games won.
-The **Experience** in this instance is 'playing chess games', the **task** is playing chess games against itself, and the **performance measure** is percentage of games won.![](components/articles/artificial-intelligence/assets/image1.png){width="2.6195319335083114in"
+The **Experience** in this instance is 'playing chess games, the **task** is playing chess games against itself, and the **performance measure** is percentage of games won.![](components/articles/artificial-intelligence/assets/image1.png){width="2.6195319335083114in"